waseemingly/tp/docs/DeveloperGuide.md

 **Current Behavior:** There is only import csv function and no options for export<br>
 **Enhanced Behavior:** A new menu item will be added under File called `Export data` and clicking it will lead to a window where users can select the location to save the files for Developers, Clients and Projects.
 The file will be saved in csv format.

+### Find Autocomplete
+**Current Behavior:** While searching, users are not prompted for autocomplete suggestions.
+**Enhanced Behavior:** Implement autocomplete suggestions as users type their search queries.
+This can help users avoid typos and provide quick access to commonly used search terms.

+### Sort Results
+**Current Behavior:** After each command, the list of contacts shown are based on the order the contact was added.
+**Enhanced Behavior:** Allow users to sort the search results based on different criteria such as name, date, or priority.
+This provides users with more flexibility in organizing and viewing the search results.

 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Effort**